Parallel in time partially explicit splitting scheme for high contrast linear multiscale diffusion problems: Parallel in time for partially explicit temporal splitting scheme

 The following theorem gives the convergence result for the WR method at each subinterval $(t_n, t_{n+1})$.
-We remark that we will adopt the WR method as the fine propagator at each subinterval $(t_n, t_{n+1})$ within the parareal framework.
-It is trivial to extend the following results on the whole temporal domain $(0,T]$. \begin{theorem} Let $u(t)$ be the exact solution of \eqref{eqnAa} and satisfy $u(t)=U(t)+W(t)$, $U^{j}(t)$ and $W^{j}(t)$ are the solution of \eqref{eqnZz}-\eqref{eqnZx} at $j$-th iteration respectively.
+We remark that we will adopt the WR method as the fine propagator at each subinterval $(t_n, t_{n+1})$ within the parareal framework. \begin{theorem} Let $U^{j}(t)$ and $W^{j}(t)$ are the solution of \eqref{WR10}-\eqref{WR11} at $j$-th iteration respectively.
 Then it holds for $j=1,2,\cdots$ and $n=0,1,2,\cdots,N-1$ that

 where $\gamma$ is defined by